BradleyColson/Sales_Funnel/README.md

 # Funneling by Traffic Source.

+Email conversion rate being 62% is excellent.
+Social media is only convering 14%.
+Email has the lowest views but as stated it coverts the best.

 | Traffic Source | Views | Carts | Purchases | Cart Conv. % | Purchase Conv. % | Cart-to-Purchase % |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | **Organic** | 2,029 | 664 | 341 | 33% | 17% | 51% |